 Program Level Policy for Clinical Experience & Education in the Learning and Working Environment

-for

-Neuroradiology Independent
+PEDIATRIC radiology Independent

 July 1, 2017

 Work hour documentation

 A fellow must document work hours weekly in Med-hub, which is verified by the program coordinator.
 The duty hours of any fellow must be limited to 80 hours per week inclusive of all in-house call activities and any moonlighting activities.
 The weekly maximum shall include time spent for administrative duties related to patient care, the transfer of patient care, scheduled academic activities such as conferences, research related to the program, and any time the fellow spends on-site after being called in to the hospital.
 Not included in the weekly maximum is time spent outside of UIHC for academic preparation, reading, and studying.